hummelm10/FastlyPythonAPI/README.md

 ## Description

 ## Setup
-Rename Config-README.xml to Config.xml and make sure it is in the same folder as main.py or FastlyCLI.exe
+Rename Config-README.xml to Config.xml and make sure it is in the same folder as main.py or main.exe